 The major down side if this option is that it is not very wide – about 5 feet.
 If you stay relatively close to the screen an don’t make lots of wide gestures, that’s not a problem.
-But the convenience is hard to match.
+The convenience is hard to match.

 Rosco Chroma Key Matte Green Pain

-A painted wall it the best and most convenient green screen options if you have the option to do it.
+A painted wall it the best and most convenient green screen option if you have the ability to do it.
 If you choose to go this route, buy the right paint.
 I wrote an entire article about choosing the best paint for green screen, but the bottom line was that I recommended Rosco Chroma Key Green paint.
-It is specially formulated to have the optimal color and finish for green screen work.
+It is specially formulated to have the optimal color and surface finish for green screen work.